ligato/docs/docs/tutorials/03_rest-handler.md

 Tutorial code: [REST Handler][code-link]

-In this tutorial, you will learn how to add a REST API to a plugin called __MyPlugin__.
-Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md)
+In this tutorial, you will learn how to add a REST API to a plugin.
+Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).

+You should also be familiar with REST APIs.
+To learn about REST APIs, or if you need a quick refresher, check out the [REST API Tutorial](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/).

+!!!
+Note
+    MyPlugin is the name of the plugin used in this tutorial.
+Note that concepts, explanations, tasks and code block contents used in this tutorial apply to the HelloWorld plugin used in the previous tutorials.

 ---